-Should concerns arise over the quality of the service received, we would raise these directly with the relevant account manager in the first instance.
-The extent and severity of concerns may ultimately bear upon our decision to maintain or continue a business relationship with the provider in question.
+Should concerns arise over the quality of any service received, whether raised by users or our Enterprise Risk team, we would normally raise these directly with the relevant account manager in the first instance.
+The extent and severity of concerns may ultimately bear upon our decision to maintain or pursue a business relationship with the provider in question.
 More substantive service reviews are conducted as deemed necessary.